German-Moroccan Energy Partnership

 The German-Moroccan Energy Partnership (PAREMA) was founded in 2012 with the signing of a joint Memorandum of Understanding.
 Morocco has enormous potential for harnessing renewables, especially solar and wind energy.
 Given its close proximity to Europe and the existing electrical power lines, Morocco could be integrated into the European electricity market.
 In the long term, this scenario would benefit both sides.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH advises and supports PAREMA in its objective of contributing to the global energy transition and supporting the Moroccan energy market in its transformation.

 PAREMA is part of the global programme on Supporting Bilateral Energy Partnerships in Developing Countries and Emerging Economies.
-The project supports the German Federal Ministry for Economic Affairs and Energy (BMWi) in implementing and conceptually developing energy partnerships with Algeria, Brazil, Chile, China, India, Jordan, Mexico, Morocco, South Africa and Tunisia, and in developing new dialogue structures with further developing countries and emerging economies.
+The project supports the German Federal Ministry for Economic Affairs and Climate Action (BMWK) in implementing and conceptually developing energy partnerships (EP) with Algeria, Brazil, Chile, China, Ethiopia, India, Morocco, Mexico, South Africa and Tunisia, and in developing new dialogue structures with further developing countries and emerging economies.

 Morocco builds up a sustainable energy supply using renewable energy sources and efficient energy technologies.
 A statutory framework has been put in place to promote renewable energy and energy efficiency.

 The areas of cooperation and thematic priorities of the energy partnership include:

 - Support for the formulation of long-term energy strategies

 - Promotion of market-oriented business and research projects